Elastic Tabstops

 The elastic tabstop feature is not the silver bullet to solve every situations.Mixing indentation and alignment

-It is not possible to mix indentation and alignment is the same group.
+It is not possible to mix indentation and alignment in the same group.

 Elastic tabstops won't solve all alignment issues but it is really a powerful tool to easily align text and keep it aligned.